molmod/psiflow/README.md

 Psiflow provides two nearly identical containers; one for AMD GPUs and one for Nvidia GPUs.
 They differ only in the specific version of `torch` that was included:

-- for NVIDIA GPUs and CUDA >=11.3 : `oras://ghcr.io/molmod/psiflow:1.0.0-cuda11.3`; includes `torch 1.11.0+cu113`
+- for NVIDIA GPUs and CUDA >=11.3 : `oras://ghcr.io/molmod/psiflow:2.0.0-cuda11.8`; includes `torch 1.13.1+cu112` from `conda-forge`
-- for AMD GPUs and ROCm 5.2       : `oras://ghcr.io/molmod/psiflow:1.0.0-rocm5.2`; includes `torch 1.13.0+rocm5.2`
+- for AMD GPUs and ROCm 5.2       : (not yet available)

-Apart from that, these containers come with CP2K 2023.1, PLUMED 2.7.2, NequIP 0.5.4, and MACE 0.1.0, in addition to a bunch of other psiflow dependencies such as e.g. Numpy, ASE, and Pymatgen; check out the psiflow Dockerfiles for more information.
+Apart from that, these containers come with CP2K 2023.1, PLUMED 2.9, OpenMM 8.0, NequIP 0.5.6, and MACE 0.2.0, in addition to a bunch of other psiflow dependencies such as e.g. Numpy, ASE, and Pymatgen; check out the psiflow [Dockerfile](https://github.com/molmod/psiflow/tree/main/Dockerfile) for more information.

 __NOTES:__
 1. container files are several GBs in size.
 On most clusters, the default cache location is somwehere in your `$HOME` directory, which might not be desirable.
 To change this to some other location, add the following lines to your `.bashrc`:

-        export APPTAINER_CACHEDIR=/dodrio/scratch/users/vsc42527/2022_050/apptainer_cache
+        export APPTAINER_CACHEDIR=/some/dir/on/local/scratch/apptainer_cache
-        export APPTAINER_TMPDIR=/dodrio/scratch/users/vsc42527/2022_050/apptainer_cache
+        export APPTAINER_TMPDIR=/some/dir/on/local/scratch/apptainer_cache

     If your compute resources use SingularityCE instead of Apptainer, replace 'APPTAINER' with 'SINGULARITY' in the environment variable names.
 Lastly, to ensure psiflow can communicate its data to         [W&B](https://wandb.ai), add